AppzA7/summarizer/README.md

 The real hard part lies in improving this baseline approach to return the most important sentences containing the search term.
 My basic approach goes as follows:

-1. Create a list of all sentences containing search term q in lemma form (already compiled through the baseline approach)
+1. Create a list of all sentences containing search term q in lemma form as the subject of the sentence.
 2. Assign a relevance score to each sentence
 3. Print sentences with the top X scores (by default 5) in the order in which they appear in the corpus.